Painting the White’s Seahorse and Black Rockcod

 The Artistic Process: A Blend of Digital and Traditional

 The creation of the White's Seahorse and the Black Rockcod illustrations was a journey that married digital and traditional art forms.
 I started by sourcing useful reference images.
 Good reference images are integral to my ability to reproduce accurate species illustrations.
 If I cant see the features of the animal, I can’t illustrate them with accuracy.
 I contacted Dave Harasti, whose extensive research on the White's Seahorse, through his PhD and years of field study among the coral gardens and seagrasses of Port Stephens, provided invaluable input.
 His profound knowledge of the Black Rockcod also contributed significantly, providing essential reference materials and insights into the distinctive features of these marine creatures.
-Referring to the images provided, I started with digital sketches using my Apple Pencil and iPad using the program Procreate™, allowing for an efficient back-and-forth with Dave as we honed the illustrations.
+Referring to the images provided, I started with digital sketches using my Apple Pencil and iPad Pro using the program Procreate™, allowing for an efficient back-and-forth with Dave as we honed the illustrations.
 Using digital tools to create my sketches allows me to work very efficiently with clients and collaborators.
 I have found that I can send the sketches straight from my iPad without having to scan them, and I can keep all of the corrections in layers in the same file to refer back to.
 I can adjust the sketches efficiently without the rubbing out, redrawing, and rescanning involved with traditional pencil sketches.

 If you have any good species images and would like to contribute them to my reference image library you can do so here.
 I would appreciate it greatly!

 Transitioning from digital sketches to tangible art, I printed the finalised sketches onto Arches 300gsm smooth cotton rag watercolour paper.
 The painting phase employed a blend of watercolour and Atelier interactive acrylic paints.
 The acrylic paints I apply with a lot of water, akin to watercolours (but the technique involves much more patience and fine layering, as acrylic layers can not be blended in the same way.
 It requires a lot of patience and restraint, but it gives me the result of fine detail that I am looking for in my images.
-For the Black Rockcod, in particular, the challenge of replicating its distinctive marbling skin patterns led me to employ masking fluid with a calligraphy nib for precision.
+For the Black Rockcod, in particular, the challenge of replicating its distinctive marbling skin patterns led me to employ masking fluid with a calligraphy nib or drafting pen for precision.
+I found masking fluid very hard to use until I realised that you could use a calligraphy nib or drafting pen instead of a brush to get the precision that I am after.
+Some pro tips when using masking fluid are to wipe the nib often with a tissue to remove the dried bits of masking fluid, and to add a bit of water to your masking fluid to improve flow.
+Also, do not leave the masking fluid on for longer than 24 hours or it will stain your page and might be hard to remove.
+For easy removal, the game chnger for me was discovering adhesive erasers instead of normal erasers for removing the fluid.
 These marbling patterns appear random, but their exact pattern is very distinct for the species.
 If I can not capture this accurately, then my paintings are not useful for identifying species.
-After the traditional painting was finished, I scanned the images and moved them back into the realm of digital media on Procreate.
-Preparing them for use for publication by etching them from the paper background and adding some extra colour enhancement and shading.
-If there are any extra corrections to do on the images, I can do them swiftly here.
-The resulting digital images were then sent to Oceanwatch’s designers, in the file type they specified to use in their guide.

 Sketching the White's Seahorse on my iPad in Procreate with Apple Pencil.
 Stickfigurefish